 Where can I buy the Hoka Bondi 8?

-The Bondi 8 is a better shoe than the Bondi 7, but not in equal ratio to the price.
+The Bondi 8 is a better shoe than the Bondi 7 if you are in the market for a cushioned running shoe BUT not in equal ratio to the price.
 If you are wanting to a good deal on a max cushioned running shoe, get the Bondi 7.
 If you want ultimate comfort, no matter the cost, get the Bondi 8.

 I do not recommend using the Bondi as your everyday trainer.
 Relegate the Bondi 7 or Bondi 8 for easy runs, recovery runs, or walks.
 They are too cumbersome to wear every day.